30th November, 2017 - 9:30 AM to 12:30 PM

 - The major types of networks

-- Identify key people who are in your network
+- Identifying key people who are in your network

-- How targeted e-mails can enhance your networking activities
+- Using targeted email to enhance your networking activities

 Bring business or networking cards (if you have them) and prepare your 30-second commercial.